rsksmart/RSKIPs/IPs/RSKIP383.md

 ## Specification

-Change the federationActivationAge in the Bridge to 40320.
+Change the federationActivationAge in the Bridge to 40320 blocks.

 This change should be handled as a consensus rule.